JaDa757/team-builder/README.md

 1. We need a state to track the values of the form.
 This state could be an object with `fname`, `lname` and `bio` keys.

-2. Make your inputs and textarea be controlled, by having them take their values from the state we just created.
+2. Make your inputs and text area be controlled, by having them take their values from the state we just created.

 3. Implement the `onChange` handler and wire it to the inputs.
 You have further hints in the comments.